AidenP2P/test-app-aptitudex/EVENTS_AND_HISTORY_SPECIFICATION.md

     }
   }

-  // Le reste du hook reste identique... return {
+  // The rest of the hook remains identical... return {
     isLoading,
     error,